BarnaliPatil/ProductUserManual/TI7750_TempInd.md

 The indicator is provided with universal AC power supply, any AC supply within the range 90 to 265 V AC can be connected to the power input terminals.
 Connect the power supply to the terminal marked ‘L’ Live & ‘N’ Neutral **WARNING !!
-NEVER  OPEN THE INSTRUMENT COVER WITH THE AC POWER CONNECTED .THIS MAY  LEAD TO  ELECTRICAL SHOCK**
+NEVER  OPEN THE INSTRUMENT COVER WITH THE AC POWER CONNECTED.
+THIS MAY  LEAD TO  ELECTRICAL SHOCK**

 # SELF TEST ERROR CODES #